jeffozozo/CS3005-Robot-Starter/RobotWarz_spec.md

     Mound - M: The robot cannot move through the mound.
 The arena must stop the robot where it collides with the mound, leaving the mound in place.
 That is the end of movement for the robot on that round, even if it has more movement speed remaining.
 For example, if a robot is moving from 5,5 to 2,2 and there is a mound at 3,3, the robot is stopped at 4,4.

     Flame Thrower - F: the robot moves THROUGH the flame thrower, but takes damage as if they had been hit by another robot with a flamethrower: 30-50 damage.
+Be sure that the flame thrower perists on the board after the robot moves through it.
+If a robot dies while on the flame thrower then the dead robot occupies the spot and the flamethrower is now gone.

     Robot - R: Robots cannot move through other robots.
 They stop prior to moving on to the cell already occupied as if they were a Mound.